vuejs/vitepress/docs/en/guide/markdown.md

 Please see [`markdown` options](../reference/site-config#markdown) for more details.

-You can add `:line-numbers` / `:no-line-numbers` mark in your fenced code blocks to override the value set in config.
+You can add a `:line-numbers` / `:no-line-numbers` mark into your fenced code blocks as needed to override the value set in the config.

 You can also customize the starting line number by adding `=` after `:line-numbers`.
 For example, `:line-numbers=2` means the line numbers in code blocks will start from `2`.